usdoj/singletablefacets/README.md

     myDatabaseColumn2: Filter by something else

 # Choose the order that you would like the fields to show in search results,
 # and indicate the human-readable labels to display above each one.
+There is
+# one special field called "stf_score".
+This is not an actual column in your
+# database/spreadsheet, but you can include it here to display a "relevance"
+# field in your search results.
 search result labels:
     myDatabaseColumn2: Something
     myDatabaseColumn1: Something Else
+    stf_score: Keyword Relevance

 # Choose the priority (order) and default direction for the sortable columns.
+# As with search result labels, there is a special field called "stf_score",
+# which you can include to allow users to sort by (keyword) relevance.
 # ASC = ascending, DESC = descending
 sort directions:
     myDatabaseColumn1: ASC
     myDatabaseColumn2: DESC

-# List the columns that contain keywords in the database.
-keywords in database:
-    - myDatabaseColumn1
+    stf_score: DESC

 # List the columns that contain URLs pointing to files with keywords.
+The
+# keywords in these files will be crawled and indexed.
+Note, this only works on
+# PDF and HTML files.
 keywords in files:
     - myDatabaseColumn2

 # List the columns that should be output as links, using another columns to
 # get the destination URLs.
+For example, if you wanted to display the row's
+# title as a link to a document, you might do something like this:
+# (The format should be: Link label : Link URL)
     output as links:
-    # Link label : Link URL
-    myDatabaseColumn1: myDatabaseColumn2
+    myTitleField: myDocumentURLField

 # List the facet columns that should be collapsed at a certain point.
 Use 0 to
 # collapse all items, or for example, 5 to collapse items in excess of 5.